Here is a short primer on Protected Areas in India.

 How do Reserved Forests (RFs) feature in the PA network?

 Reserved Forests (RFs) are areas notified under the Indian Forest Act, 1927.
 There is another category called as State Forests (SFs) which are areas notified under State Forest Acts.
 Both these categories have the same legal status.
-The total area of RFs is 4,34,853 sq km or 13.25% of India’s land area.
+The total area of RFs is 4,42,276 sq km or 13.45% of India’s land area.
 Typically, two or more contiguous Reserved or State Forests are amalgamated and notified as either a Sanctuary or National Park.
 Even a single RF can be notified.
-Only such notified RFs/SFs will be part of a PA.
+Only those RFs/SFs, which form part of a Sanctuary or National Park will be legally part of a Protected Area.

 Conservation Reserves comprise areas that are Government Lands (not RFs) which could link one PA with another or be standalone.
 Community Reserves can only include private lands owned by an individual or community lands.
 In both cases, Community Reserves can be notified only when the community or land owner volunteers to conserve wildlife.